KenKundert/emborg/doc/commands.rst

 can extract the version of a file or directory that existed on a particular date using::

-   > emborg extract --date 2015-04-01 home/shaunte/bin
+    $ emborg extract --date 2015-04-01 home/shaunte/bin

 Or, you can extract the version from a particular archive using::

-   > emborg extract --archive continuum-2018-12-05T12:54:26 home/shaunte/bin
+    $ emborg extract --archive continuum-2018-12-05T12:54:26 home/shaunte/bin

 The extracted files are placed in the current working directory with the original hierarchy.
 Thus, the above commands create the directory::

     ./home/shaunte/bin

-For this reason the :ref:`extract <extract>` command is often run from the root directory (/).
-Doing so causes the extracted files to replace the existing files.
-See the :ref:`restore <restore>` command as an alternative that naturally replaces existing files.
+See the :ref:`restore <restore>` command as an alternative to *extract* that replaces the existing files rather than simply copying them into the current directory.

 .. _help: